braceio/tags/README.md

     </ul>

 That's basically all there is to Brace Tags.
-There's almost zero conventions or syntax to learn.
+There's almost zero convention or syntax to learn.
 It doesn't currently support markdown, or provide fancy optimizations.
 It's just here to help you avoid duplicating HTML boilerplate on several web pages.

 ## Installing Brace Tags